Asynchronous Distributed Optimization with Delay-free Parameters

 \subsection{Algorithm Description}

-In the asynchronous Prox-DGD algorithm, each node is activated at discrete points in time.
-When node $i\in {\mathcal V}$ is activated, it updates its local iterate $x_i \in {\mathbb R}^d$ and shares it with its neighbors $j\in {\mathcal N}_i$ before going back to sleep.
-A node does not need to be active to receive information from its neighbors.
+In the asynchronous Prox-DGD algorithm, each node is activated at discrete points in time. {When node $i\in {\mathcal V}$ is activated, it first updates its local iterate $x_i \in {\mathbb R}^d$ and shares it with its neighbors $j\in {\mathcal N}_i$, and then enters a sleep mode.} A node does not need to be active to receive information from its neighbors.
 Instead, each node $i$ uses a buffer ${\mathcal B}_i$ to store the information it receives from its neighbors between activation times.
 When node $i$ is activated, it reads all $x_{ij}$ (the most recent $x_j$ it has received from neighboring node $j$) from the buffer, performs the local update

 and broadcasts the new $x_i$ to all its neighbors.
 Once a node $j\in\mc{N}_i$ receives this new $x_i$, it stores $x_i$ in its buffer $\mc{B}_j$.
 A detailed implementation is given in Algorithm \ref{alg:DGD}.